account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

    !.gitignore

 # git change default master to main  => https://stevenmortimer.com/5-steps-to-change-github-default-branch-from-master-to-main/

+# git: how restore/save files if you removed 2 last commits with  git reset --hard HEAD~2
+      git reflog   => it 'll display all commits which are/were created in your repository - after this you should checkout to removed commit by checkout command git checkout <your commit-SHA>

 #RegExp regular expression Php =>
     # if (!preg_match($RegExp_Phone, $phone)), returns 1 if a match was found,or 0